 Conclusion

-In conclusion, managing duplicate data in Snowflake, much like tending a garden, requires a keen eye for identifying the unwanted weeds (duplicates) and the right tools to eliminate them.
+In conclusion, getting rid of duplicate data in Snowflake is a lot like gardening.
+You have to find the "weeds" (duplicates) and use the right tools to get rid of them.
 To address this issue, we explored methods such as using the DISTINCT keyword, the Snowflake ROW_NUMBER() function, and the Snowflake SWAP WITH command to identify and eliminate duplicates in Snowflake.
-So by carefully following these strategies, you can ensure your data garden remains healthy and productive.
-Remember, prevention is better than cure; setting up preventive measures is akin to building a fence around your garden, keeping the weeds at bay.
-With these insights, you're now equipped to maintain the integrity of your data in Snowflake, ensuring it remains a reliable source for your analytical needs.
+So by carefully following these strategies, you can make sure your data garden remains healthy and productive.

 FAQs